Od1gree/btDownloadManager/README.md

 The frequency of changing the torrent list is low, so we can set longer time interval to get torrent list.
 I suggest the `-a` value is N times of `-b` value, N is an integer bigger than 2.

+## Another python to clean up the "Banned IP Addresses" list

+Over time the `filter.py` will keep populating the "Banned IP Addresses" list with more and more entires.
+`clear_qbittorrent.py` helps with over-populating by simply emptying the list.

+NOTE:  Running the script will unconditionally clean up the list, including anything thay may have been manually added before !

+Run the script by doing `python3 clear_qbittorrent.py -u localhost -p 8080`.

 # btDownloadManager
 一个管理qBittorrent的脚本